joemoose/dungeoneers.d20/ideas/Corruption.md

 ### Transmogrification

-After suffering a **fifth vitiation** of the same category, you are forever transformed into a vile servant of chaos.
+After suffering a **fifth vitiation** in the same category, you are forever transformed into a vile servant of chaos.
 You become an immediate threat to your adventuring party and a long-term threat to the world.
-The GM takes over your character—a monster is born.
+The **GM assumes control** of your character — a monster is born.
 It’s time to create a new adventurer.

-- **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the landscape.
+- **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the surrounding landscape.
-- **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the leaders in the region and beyond.
+- **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the leaders of the region and beyond.
-- **Ophidian**: Your character transforms into a horrible serpentine malison, vowing enmity on all who trusted you.
+- **Ophidian**: Your character transforms into a hideous serpentine malison, vowing enmity toward all who trusted you.